edelstone/tints-and-shades/README.md

 # [Tint & Shade Generator](http://edelstone.github.io/tints-and-shades/)

-## Purpose
+## What is the Tint & Shade Generator?
 The purpose of this tool is to accurately produce tints (lighter variants) and shades (darker variants) of a given hex color in 10% increments.
+It matches the way Chrome dev tools and the classic [W3Schools color picker](http://www.w3schools.com/colors/colors_picker.asp) calculate tints and shades, but simplifies the process.

+## When would I use this?
+It's best for scenarios where you already have a base color palette but would like complimentary colors for gradients, borders, backgrounds, typography or other elements.

 ## Why 10% Increments?
-That's the standard I developed for my design process at Texas State University and in other projects.
-I think choosing color variants based on a flat percentage is a clean, reproducible way to create brand palettes, gradients and more.
+That’s the standard I developed for [my design process at Texas State University](http://www.styleguide.txstate.edu/colors/template.html) and in other projects.
+I think choosing colors based on a flat percentage is a clean, reproducible way to augment brand palettes and produce designs with depth.

 ## Calculation Method
 The given hex color is first converted to RGB.
-Then each component of the RGB color has the following calculation performed on it before rounding and converting back to hex for final display.
+Then each component of the RGB color has the following calculation performed on it, respectively.
 * **Tints:** New value = current value + ((255 - current value) x tint factor)
-* **Shades:** New value = current value x tint factor
+* **Shades:** New value = current value x tint factor The new value is rounded if necessary, and then converted back to hex for display.

 ## Example Calculation
 Let's say we want tints and shades of [Rebecca Purple](http://www.economist.com/blogs/babbage/2014/06/digital-remembrance), #663399.